deuxcoast/dotfiles/README.md

 ## Additional Setup

 Of course there's more to do.
+I'm mostly writing this all down so I have everything in one place when I get around to writing the automated script.

 ### Mac Os Settings